nais/doc/docs/security/auth/idporten/README.md

 ???+ note

-    Private JWK containing the private RSA key for creating signed JWTs when [authenticating to ID-porten with a JWT grant](https://docs.digdir.no/oidc_protocol_token.html#client-authentication-using-jwt-token).
+    [Private JWK](../concepts/cryptography.md#private-keys) containing an RSA key belonging to your client.
+Used to sign client assertions during [client authentication](#client-authentication).

     ```javascript
     {